 Interceptor: Most guards and wings should have this on a higher level, but big men typically need to prioritize other badges.
 But big men should have Interceptor on Bronze, as it will allow them to stop passes at a good enough rate to affect games.

-Rim Protector: Big men should have this maxed, but most guards and wings may not think about this badge.
-However, for only 1 badge point, you get a badge that will unlock the ability to get blocks on the perimeter and interior.
+Anchor: Big men should have this maxed, but most guards and wings may not think about this badge.
+However, you get a badge that will unlock the ability to get blocks when you’re forced to guard the paint.

 Best Bronze Playmaking Badges